bwajtr/vaadin-sso-kit-cidaas-demo/README.md

 5. Wait until the instance is created and then go to the Admin portal (e.g. https://xxxxxxx-prod.cidaas.eu/admin-ui - just replace xxxxxxxx with the name of your instance)
    [<img height="100px" src="tutorial/instance.png?raw=true"/>](tutorial/dashboard.png?raw=true)
 6. Go to Users → "Create user"
-7. Fill in user details as you like, for example:
+7. Here we will create a user, which we will use to test the demo application login.
+Fill in user details as you like, for example:
        [<img height="100px" src="tutorial/user.png?raw=true"/>](tutorial/user.png?raw=true)
 8. Go to Apps → App Settings → Click on the "Create New App" button
-9. Fill in the details as you like.
-We've selected the "Single page" app type, but I believe other values would work as well.
+9. Here we will create an instance of an OIDC client to which our demo application will connect to.
+Fill in the details as you like.
+We've selected the "Single page" app type, but I believe other values would also work.
    [<img height="100px" src="tutorial/appcreation.png?raw=true"/>](tutorial/appcreation.png?raw=true)
 10. Click next, and on the following App settings screen, fill in the following fields:
     1. Scope → openid, profile, email, roles